Governance is an integral part of Trust business. It is key to leadership and management and is at the heart of delivering educational excellence.

 The aim of governance is to provide the Trust Board with assurance of effective and sustainable leadership and management throughout the Trust.
 This will be monitored through the implementation of strategic objectives set out in the approved Trust Strategy document with assurance driven through the governance committee structure.

-The Board will hold the Chief Executive to account for delivering the governance strategy, who in turn delegates the Executive responsibility to the Chief Financial Officer.
-The operational responsibility is delegated to the Governance and Compliance Manager.
+The Board will hold the Chief Executive to account for delivering the governance strategy, who in turn delegates the Executive responsibility to the Chief Operating Officer.
+The operational responsibility is delegated to the Trust Governance Manager.

 The committee structure will be carefully constructed to ensure robust accountability and oversight can be maintained without duplication of roles.
 Closely aligning the governance cycle of meetings with the leadership and management cycle will ensure that those governing are having the correct conversations at the correct time with the most up to date information available to them in order to provide quality assurance to the Board.